Autoferry/autoferry.github.io/_posts/2020-04-11-factortracking.md

 ## Scope
 As a primary objective, this project aims to say something about the suitability of different factor graph libraries for applications in target tracking.
+At an early stage in the autumn semester, a more concrete application, such as one of the two examples mentioned above, should be chosen for a more in-depth study.

 ## Proposed Tasks for the 5th year project

-1. Make yourself familiar with the standard model of multi-target tracking and popular methods such as JIPDA, PHD filter, CPHD filter and PMBM filter.
+1. Make yourself familiar with basic theory for probabilistic graphical models.
+Summarize the main types of models and key results in your report.
-2. Study the PMBM-based derivation of the JIPDA, and do the required derivations to replace the JIPDA with LMIPDA.
+2. Make yourself familiar g2o, GTSAM and possibly other available factor graph libraries.
+Summarize main similarities and differences.
-3. Design simulation scenarios and benchmark measures to compare tracking methods.
+3. Choose a tracking problem for in-depth study.
+Develop a solution by means of factor graph techniques.
-4. Compare basic LMIPDA, PMBM-based LMIPDA, PHD filter, basic JIPDA, PMBM-based JIPDA and CPHD filter.
+4. Compare the performance of your solution with standard techniques.
 5. Write report.

 ## Proposed Tasks for the master thesis